Printer friendly. Promise.

 Overview

 Commercial kitchens present unique hazards including burns from hot oil and equipment, lacerations from knives and slicers, slip and fall risks from wet floors, and ergonomic injuries from repetitive tasks.
-Restaurant workers face one of the highest occupational injury rates across all industries.
+Restaurant workers face especially high rates of burns and lacerations compared with most other industries.

 Why This Is Important